 Office Closure – Sustained Disruption

 While the coronavirus epidemic continues to affect us, Haig Housing’s Headquarters Office in Morden remains closed until further notice.
 However, we continue to operate a reduced service, with staff generally working from home.
 We will continue to follow Government guidelines including those from the devolved administrations.
-However we are also preparing for new ways of working in line with Government advice.
+However we are also preparing for new ways of working in line with Government advice and this will include some staff returning to our main office after a full risk assessment and with all due safeguards in place.

 MESSAGE BY THE CHIEF EXECUTIVE, JAMES RICHARDSON